Nappolini/Avoova/_site/README.md

 This is going to be a modular system built ontop of prebuilt UI cards that can be added to the project to quickly prototype a layout.

-Each component has minimal styling and uses atomic css to
+Each component has minimal styling and uses atomic css for general stytling this is prefixed with a.

+.a-propertyName{ }